eugenetaan/FB-Messenger-Script-/readme.md

 Automate broadcasting of messages/promotions through FB Business Suite to relevant Aimazing Customers

 ## Description ##
 This is a script using selenium to broadcast messages through a FB Page to a list of relevant customers.
-Selenium was used for the script as there is no relevant API available for messenger broadcast at the time of development.
+Selenium was used for the script as there is no relevant API available for messenger broadcast to specific customers at the time of development.

 The general flow of events would look like this: <br>
 Broadcast Request (Customer Service/Success) -->  Generation and cleaning of CSVs --> Broadcast --> Post Broadcast Updates